 Could the water in your RV be making you sick?
-Did you know that you NEED to sanitize the fresh water system from time to time?
+And, did you know you NEED to sanitize the freshwater system on occasion?
 We’re going to walk you through how to sanitize the fresh water tank step-by-step!

 Keeping the freshwater tank clean is important to stay healthy – we use our fresh water in the RV for many purposes.
 Daily tasks like making coffee, brushing teeth, filling water bottles, and more are all things that require the use of fresh water.
 Making sure your water is CLEAN and uncontaminated is SUPER important to staying healthy on the road.

 The chemical name for bleach is Sodium hypochlorite.
 As you know metal and salt = rust.
 To prevent rust, we want to keep the bleach OUT of our hot water heater.
-Many of the parts are made from metal and we don’t want anything in the system that could open up the potential for rust to develop later.
+And because many parts are made from metal, we don’t want anything in the system causing the potential for rust to develop in the future.

-Make sure freshwater tank is about ½ full. – Mix Bleach & Water.
+Make sure the fresh water tank is about ½ full. – Mix Bleach & Water.

 The supplies you will need for this process are: